0xcert/framework/docs/certification/api.md

 | Argument | Description
 |-|-
 | schema | [required] An `object` representing the JSON-Schema definition.
-| hasher | An `asynchronous` or `synchronous` `function` which accepts a value, path and merkle tree position and returns value hash.
+| hasher | An `asynchronous` or `synchronous` `function` which accepts a value, path, and Merkle tree position and returns value hash.
 By default, the value is converted into SHA256 hash.
 | noncer | An `asynchronous` or `synchronous` `function` which accepts value path and returns a nonce.
 By default, the value path is converted into SHA256 hash.

 **Usage**